earetaurus/VibeVoice-API/README.md

-# VibeVoice OpenAI-Compatible TTS API
+# VibeVoice API

-> This is a VibeVoice OpenAI-compatible TTS API.
+> This is an OpenAI-compatible API for VibeVoice.

 ## Community